influxdata/telegraf/CONFIGURATION.md

 ## Generating a Configuration File

-A default Telegraf config file can be generated using the `-sample-config` flag, like this: `telegraf -sample-config`
+A default Telegraf config file can be generated using the -sample-config flag:
+`telegraf -sample-config > telegraf.conf`

-To generate a file with specific inputs and outputs, you can use the `-input-filter` and `-output-filter` flags, like this:
+To generate a file with specific inputs and outputs, you can use the -input-filter and -output-filter flags:
 `telegraf -sample-config -input-filter cpu:mem:net:swap -output-filter influxdb:kafka`

+## `[tags]` Configuration

+Global tags can be specific in the `[tags]` section of the config file in key="value" format.
+All metrics being gathered on this host will be tagged with the tags specified here.

-## Telegraf Agent Configuration
+## `[agent]` Configuration

 Telegraf has a few options you can configure under the `agent` section of the config.

-* **hostname**: The hostname is passed as a tag.
-By default this will be the value returned by `hostname` on the machine running Telegraf.
-You can override that value here.
-* **interval**: How often to gather metrics.
-Uses a simple number + unit parser, e.g. "10s" for 10 seconds or "5m" for 5 minutes.
-* **debug**: Set to true to gather and send metrics to STDOUT as well as InfluxDB.
+* **interval**: Default data collection interval for all inputs
+* **round_interval**: Rounds collection interval to 'interval' ie, if interval="10s" then always collect on :00, :10, :20, etc.
+* **metric_buffer_limit**: Telegraf will cache metric_buffer_limit metrics
+for each output, and will flush this buffer on a successful write.
+* **collection_jitter**: Collection jitter is used to jitter the collection by a random amount.
+Each plugin will sleep for a random time within jitter before collecting.
+This can be used to avoid many plugins querying things like sysfs at the same time, which can have a measurable effect on the system.
+* **flush_interval**: Default data flushing interval for all outputs.
+You should not set this below
+interval.
+Maximum flush_interval will be flush_interval + flush_jitter
+* **flush_jitter**: Jitter the flush interval by a random amount.
+This is primarily to avoid
+large write spikes for users running a large number of telegraf instances. ie, a jitter of 5s and flush_interval 10s means flushes will happen every 10-15s.
+* **debug**: Run telegraf in debug mode.
+* **quiet**: Run telegraf in quiet mode.
+* **hostname**: Override default hostname, if empty use os.Hostname().

-## Input Configuration
+## `[inputs.xxx]` Configuration

 There are some configuration options that are configurable per input: